 Rather than give you generic details regarding the essential elements, we have created a hypothetical company to show you how an o-pager is constructed.
 Here are a few notes:

 - [YOUR COMPANY].
 Fill in your company name or, if more appropriate, the brand name of the product(s) you will be selling.

 - [XXXX].
-This is a placeholder for you to fill in your product or company specific information.
+It is a placeholder for you to fill in your product or company-specific information.

 - Customer Problem.
 In marketing, we refer to opportunities as problems.
 A problem could be "fixing" something to make it better for your target customer OR on the positive side, a gap that you see that no one else is addressing.